 It was not until 1929, with the co-operation of the French government, that the German War Graves Agency was able to begin work building and landscaping the site.
 This stopped during the Second World War and did not resume until 1966.

-The famous pilot Baron Manfred von Richtofen (The Red Baron), who was shot down in April 1918, was first buried in a civilian cemetery, but was later moved here, before being exhumed again for re-burial in Germany.
+The famous pilot Baron Manfred von Richtofen (The Red Baron), who was shot down in April 1918, was first buried in a civilian cemetery but was later moved here, before being exhumed again for re-burial in Germany.

 Mametz Wood was the objective of the 38th (Welsh) Division.
 Their memorial is perhaps the most striking of them all(?).
 It takes the form of a red Welsh Dragon, glaring and spitting fire towards the enemy whilst tearing at barbed wire.

-It sits aside a rough track and a in a lovely looking area known as Vallee Wagnon.
+It sits aside a rough track and is in a lovely looking area known as Vallee Wagnon.
 It belies the scene of a century ago … then a place of blood and death.
 I am almost certain that my great-grandfather would have come this way(?)

 For years afterwards the farmers found them the wasted young,